A low-level explanation of Perl 6 containers

 my ; = ;put .perl;# OUTPUT: «((my @Array_75093712) = [@Array_75093712,])␤»

 Perl 6 does not prevent you from creating and using self-referential data; You may end up in a loop trying to dump the data; as a last resort, you can use Promises to handle timeouts.

 Any container can have a type constraint in the form of a type object or a subset.
 Both can be placed between a declarator and the variable name or after the trait of.
-The constraint is a property of the container, not the variable.
+The constraint is a property of the variable, not the container.